bettr-casino/slots-game-plugins/LIST_OF_MACHINES.md

 #### Free Spins Retriggers
 In Free Spins, Scatters retriggers additional free spins based on # scatters.

-#### Random Multiplier Wilds
-Random Multiplier Wilds are added to the reels in Free Spins based on a probability distribution.

 #### Expanding Wilds
 In Free Spins Wild symbol can expand to cover more positions on the reel, often turning the entire reel wild.
 This is based on a probability distribution.